CircuitSetup/Remote/README.md

 ### Buttons "O.O" and "RESET"

-These two buttons serve different purposes depending on whether or not the additional (optional) User Buttons (see below) are enabled in the Config Portal.
+These two buttons serve different purposes depending on whether or not the optional [User Buttons](#user-buttons) are enabled in the Config Portal.

-If the additional User Buttons are enabled:
+If the User Buttons are enabled:
 <table>
   <tr><td></td><td>Short press</td><td>Long press</td></tr>
   <tr><td>Button "O.O"</td><td><a href="#the-music-player">Music Player</a>: Previous Song</td><td><a href="#the-music-player">Music Player</a>: Play/Stop</td></tr>